grimveig/a11y-test-tutorial/rules/axe-core.md

 ```

 ### ```wcag2aa```
-<em>If you have no violations on level AA you can still have violations on level AA, remember to run both!</em>
+<em>NB!
+If you have no violations on level AA you can still have violations on level A, remember to run both!</em>
 ```
 [ 'color-contrast',
   'meta-viewport',